cunnie/writings/i_am_become_forever.md

 work," said Julia.

 "We don't know what's going to happen to you.
 We've only had two subjects, one was Captain Tyrion, and you, Julia, are the only person who has seen him since he disappeared."

-"Did either of these subjects manifest any symptoms before their disappearance?"
+"Did he manifest any symptoms before his disappearance?"

-"Yes, Captain Tyrion did," said General Gates.
+"Yes he did," said General Gates.
 "His field of vision was distorted, he saw what you refer to as 'juxtaposed' images.
 At times he suffered mild headaches.
 At other times he was overcome with a sense of calm and well-being.
 Also, he 'flickered'."

 "What do you mean by 'flickered'?"

-"There were people who noticed that the Tyrion would seem to disappear for a fraction of a second and then reapper."
+"There were people who noticed that the Tyrion would seem to disappear for a fraction of a second and then reappear."

 Max interrupted, "Were there any measurement instruments trained on them at the time?"

-"With the first subject, no. With Captain Tyrion, there were, but they didn't seem to  capture anything of interest."
+"Yes, but they didn't seem to  capture anything of interest."

-Max asked, "Did the subjects describe any sensation or events leading up to the flickering?
-Did they themselves notice the flickering?"
+Max asked, "Did he describe any sensation or events leading up to the flickering?
+Did he notice the flickering?"

-"The one subject said that he had a feeling of absolute serenity.
+"Captain Tyrion said that he had a feeling of absolute serenity.
 And also that he was completely unaware of flickering."

 "Why is the military so interested?"